openstreetmap/id-tagging-schema/SCHEMA.md

 For combo and radio fields, the `icons` object might contain the name of icons which represent the different values of the field.
 More information about available icon sets and usage of icons can be found on the [icons subpage](ICONS.md).

-Combo field types can accept key-label pairs in the `options` value of the `strings` property.

 ```js
 {
     "key": "crossing:markings",